 In classic dropshipping, the German manufacturer or supplier sends the goods directly to the end customer in France and is therefore the first link in the chain transaction.
 Since the end customer is based in Europe and the shipment crosses national borders, this delivery is considered an intra-community shipment and therefore tax-free.
 The invoice from the supplier to the dropshipper, therefore, also does not contain any VAT and the dropshipper cannot deduct input tax.

-Example 4: VAT for dropshipping with delivery from a third EU country
+Scenario 3 : VAT for dropshipping with delivery from a another EU country

 Dropshipping also often involves three parties from three different countries.
 For example, a German dropshipper could source a product from a Polish supplier and sell it to a French customer.
-In this case, too, the invoice from the supplier and the dropshipper does not include VAT.
+In this case, too, the invoice between the supplier and the dropshipper does not include VAT.
 Because both entrepreneurs are based in different EU countries and it is a B2B transaction, the VAT is processed using the reverse charge procedure.
-In the course of this system, the dropshipper still has to pay the VAT, but directly to the tax authorities.

 VAT rates in Europe